Skip to main navigation Skip to content

 Sandy believes that the true impact of LINE-1 insertions on human health and fertility has been greatly underappreciated, because the most damaging insertions are likely to result in cell dysfunction or death.
 Harmful LINE-1 insertions occurring during the early stages of pregnancy may therefore result in pregnancy loss.
 Similarly, damaging insertions in sperm or egg cells may lead to infertility, suggesting a hypothetical link between LINE-1 insertions and the well-documented but incompletely understood decline in female fertility with age.

-Sandy is passionate about mentoring and training and currently co-supervises two PhD students and a research assistant in the Genome Plasticity and Disease group.
-She is dedicated to science communication and frequently presents at national and international meetings in the areas of mobile DNA biology, mammalian genomics, and molecular biology and evolution.
+Sandy is passionate about mentoring and training and is dedicated to science communication.
+She frequently presents at national and international meetings in the areas of mobile DNA biology, mammalian genomics, and molecular biology and evolution.
 Sandy has authored fifteen scientific publications, including primary research articles, comprehensive reviews, and book chapters.

 In recognition of Sandy’s research accomplishments, she was awarded a competitive Mater Research ECR Seeding Grant in 2014, and the Advance Queensland Women’s Academic Fund Maternity Funding in 2017.
 She contributed substantially to successful National Health and Medical Research Council project grant applications in 2016 and 2017 funding research in the Genome Plasticity.